Because people are multifaceted, we believe development should answer all the needs of a person instead of focusing on a single project at a time.

 Entrepreneurship allows people to unlock their potential and create their own jobs, key in fostering stability for families and communities.
 In order to address this issue, LEAP collaborates with local social entrepreneurs and NGOs to establish Women Microenterprise Development in order to provide women—rural and urban poor, heads of households, widows, victims of domestic violence—with business management training, access to credit, micro loans and networks to provide both business and social support.

-Due to the deteriorating socioeconomic situation in Lebanon, many Lebanese, mainly in rural areas, are unable to provide basic elementary education for their youth.
-The illiteracy rate in these communities is on the rise.
+Due to the deteriorating socioeconomic situation in Lebanon, many Lebanese are unable to provide basic elementary education for their youth.
+The dropout and illiteracy rates are on the rise.
 Young children are either losing their access to schools or being removed from school at a young age in order to enter the job markets as low wage laborers.
 When family finances suffer, girls are the first to be removed from school.
 In addition, they often stop attending school when they reach adolescence to marry at a young age.

 LEAP recognizes this alarming issue and works on providing education and support to people that are in desperate need.